KeithKikuchi/Projects.github.io/README.md

 This Repository will hold all of the code and queries for my Portfolio projects.

-Please note, to view the file for PowerBI, PowerBI Desktop must be installed
+Please note, to view the file for PowerBI, PowerBI Desktop must be installed.